-In some cases aliens are allowed to make elections which override the green card test and the substantial present test.
-For example, if, at the end of the tax year, you are a resident alien and your spouse is a nonresident alien, you can choose to treat the nonresident alien spouse as a U.S. resident alien and file Form 1040 using the filing status Married filing jointly.
+In some cases, aliens can choose to be treated as U.S. resident aliens.
+For example, if, at the end of the tax year, you are a resident alien and your spouse is a nonresident alien, the two of you can choose to treat the nonresident alien spouse as a U.S. resident alien and file Form 1040 using the filing status married filing jointly.

 Tax Treatment of Resident Alien

-If you are a U.S. resident alien, you can use the same filing statuses available to U.S. citizens.
+If you are a U.S. resident alien, you use the same forms and mailing addresses as U.S. citizens.
+You can use the same filing statuses available to U.S. citizens.
 You can claim the same deductions allowed to U.S. citizens if you are a resident alien for the entire tax year.
-You can claim personal exemptions and exemptions for dependents according the dependency rules for U.S. citizens.
-You can claim the same itemized deduction as U.S. citizens or you can claim the standard deduction for your particular filing status.
-You can claim the same tax credits using the same rules that apply to U.S. citizens.
-You use the same forms and mailing addresses as U.S. citizens.

 See Alien Taxation – Certain Essential Concepts for a summary of some rules that apply to resident and nonresident aliens.